 Atropine is given in amounts sufficient to relieve bronchospasm and bronchorrhea rather than to normalize pupil size or heart rate.
-Initial dosage is 2 to 5 mg IV (0.05 mg/kg in children); the dose can be doubled every 3 to 5 min prn.
+Initial dosage is 2 to 5 mg IV (0.05 mg/kg in children); the dose can be doubled every 3 to 5 minutes as needed.
 Grams of atropine may be necessary for severely poisoned patients.

 Benzodiazepines are used for seizures.
 Prophylactic diazepam may help prevent neurocognitive sequelae after moderate to severe organophosphate poisoning.

-Organophosphates have been used in insecticides, medical treatments, and biologic weapons.
+Organophosphates have been used in insecticides, medical treatments, and chemical weapons.

 Suspect toxicity if patients have a muscarinic cholinergic toxidrome with prominent respiratory and neuromuscular findings.